ibm-cloud-docs/pattern-oracle-rac-on-powervs/reference-architecture-oracle-rac-on-powervs.md

 A Single Zone Region:

 - VPC environment
-   - Edge VPC: This landing zone hosts key security components that are needed in VPC and cloud management
-   - Management VPC: This landing zone hosts all the management stack that is needed to manage the VPC and PowerVS environment
+   - Edge and Management VPC: This landing zone hosts key security components that are needed in VPC and cloud management and the management stack that is needed to manage the VPC and PowerVS environment

 - PowerVS Environment
    - Workload PowerVS cluster: Oracle RAC